3PL Vs. 4PL Guide

 There are advantages and disadvantages to working with a 4PL.
 In terms of scalability, 4PLs can add warehouses to their network quickly, which allows merchants to expand their distribution network fast.

 But there are some key disadvantages, including the lack of quality control, customer support, and inconsistency.
 Below is an overview of how 4PLs work.

 4PLs manage the supply chain

 4PLs act as the single point of contact for operational support and communication with other vendors.
 This helps streamline logistics processes for the merchant since the 4PL takes on a more strategic, operational role.

 With a 4PL, the customer doesn’t have to worry about managing relationships with multiple vendors, finding ways to optimise the retail supply chain, or making decisions on logistics.

 However, since every warehouse within a 4PL’s network operates independently, it can cause inconsistencies in fulfilment.

 Not always the case, but most 4PLs do not own or lease assets.
 Instead, they coordinate transportation, warehousing, and shipping services with other logistics companies.
 A 4PL works with other vendors, including a 3PL, to find ways to optimise the customer’s supply chain.

 Differences between a 3PL vs a 4PL

-When ecommerce businesses outsource fulfillment to a 3PL, they work directly with their 3PL partner who manages the entire fulfillment process.
-Ecommerce businesses outsource fulfillment to a single 3PL partner so they can eliminate managing a warehouse and spend less time tracking inventory, packing boxes, and shipping orders.
+When ecommerce businesses outsource fulfilment to a 3PL, they work directly with their 3PL partner who manages the entire fulfilment process.
+Ecommerce businesses outsource fulfilment to a single 3PL partner so they can eliminate managing a warehouse and spend less time tracking inventory, packing boxes, and shipping orders.